Enable cross-app SSO on Android using MSAL

-If the application uses MSAL with a broker like Microsoft Authenticator or Intune Company Portal, then users can have a SSO experience across applications if the they have an active sign-in with one of the apps.
+If the application uses MSAL with a broker like Microsoft Authenticator or Intune Company Portal, then users can have SSO experience across applications if they have an active sign-in with one of the apps.

 To use the in-app WebView, put the following line in the app configuration JSON that is passed to MSAL:

 WebView, the user signs in directly to the app.
 The tokens are kept inside the sandbox of the app and aren't available outside the app's cookie jar.
 As a result, the user can't have SSO experience across applications unless the apps integrate with the Authenticator or Company Portal.